-Consider using the assessment as a way to start or end the school year and see students' progress over time.
+Consider using the assessment as a way to start or end the school year and see students' progress over time or focus on skills needed for life after school.
 You might use the results as the subject of a teacher-student advising conversation or as the centerpiece of a parent-teacher conference.
+You may wish to share this with your school counselor or professional who works on college and career-ready planning.
 The built-in portfolio tool can be a little clunky, but it has merit, too: If your school isn't already invested heavily in another content-sharing tool (such as Google Drive or Dropbox), it could be a great collaborative space for teachers and students alike.

-That aspirational tone would be even better if there were a better sense of how to sort through the resources.
+That aspirational tone would be even stronger if there were a better sense of how to sort through the resources.
 It's not clear where they all came from, and it's even harder to search them strategically.
-Also, not all of these resources are for all kids: While some activities are free in-person events or accessible online activities, others are pay-to-play affairs.
+Also, not all of these resources are for all kids: While some activities are free in-person events (like field trips to a local museum) or accessible online activities, others are pay-to-play affairs.
 It's pretty slick that you view activities instantly curated by your ZIP code; having similarly sophisticated search capabilities would make this a one-stop shop for kids.
-As it is, this is an engaging starting point for an encouraging conversation about a student's abilities and what kinds of learning activities might engage them next.
+As it is, this is an engaging starting point for an encouraging conversation about individual students' abilities and what kinds of learning activities might engage them next.